Particular/docs.particular.net/samples/azure-service-bus-netstandard/lock-renewal/sample.md

 ### Prefetching

-It is adviced to disable prefetching if the majority of message in the queue result in long processing durations.
-This reduced unnecessary lock expiration of prefetced messages.
+Disable prefetching if the majority of messages in the queue result in long processing durations.
+Otherwise, the lock for prefetched messages could expire before processing even starts.

 ### Long-running handler